 A Vendor Agreement is any form of agreement provided by a vendor, including an on-line agreement, containing contractual provisions relating to the goods and/or services to be provided by such vendor.

-8.2 For those Vendor Agreements at or above the Commitment Voucher threshold ($5,000 per 2-2.2 DOLLAR LIMITS AND REQUIREMENTS), the Procurement Service Center shall ensure the Vendor Agreement complies with the requirements of Fiscal Procedure 3-1.
+8.3 For all Vendor Agreements, the Procurement Service Center shall ensure that the Vendor Agreement complies with the requirements of Fiscal Procedure 3-1.

 9. PURCHASE ORDER TERMS AND CONDITIONS.
 See Appendix II.